saverymax/EZ-BART/README.md

 This installation assumes Python >= 3.6 and anaconda or miniconda is installed.
 To install anaconda, see instructions here https://docs.anaconda.com/anaconda/install/
 EZ-BART will run on either Windows or Linux, but the installation for anaconda varies per platform.
-For windows, you can download the installer [here](https://www.anaconda.com/download/#windows) and follow the prompts.
+For windows, you can download the installer [here](https://docs.anaconda.com/anaconda/install/windows/) and follow the prompts.

 Note that this install works *only* for running inference.
-For training, different installation instructions will be provided.
+For training, installation instructions will be provided soon.
 ```
 git clone https://github.com/saverymax/EZ-BART.git
 cd EZ-BART